pinot-contrib/pinot-docs/basics/data-import/batch-ingestion/spark.md

 Q - **Spark is not able to find the jars** **leading to**  **`java.nio.file.NoSuchFileException`**

 This means the classpath for spark job has not been configured properly.
 If you are running spark in a distributed environment such as Yarn or k8s, make sure both `spark.driver.classpath` and `spark.executor.classpath` are set.
 Also, the jars in `driver.classpath` should be added to `--jars` argument in `spark-submit` so that spark can distribute those jars to all the nodes in your cluster.
 You also need to take provide appropriate scheme with the file path when running the jar.
-In this doc, we have used `local:\\` but it can be different dependening on your cluster setup.
+In this doc, we have used `local:\\` but it can be different depending on your cluster setup.